mmikowski/powercss/README.md

 [absurdjs][5], [responsive.j$][6]

 ## Contribute!
-If you want to help out, like all jQuery plugins this is hosted at GitHub.
+If you want to help out with PowerCSS, we are hosted at GitHub.
 Any improvements or suggestions are welcome!
 You can reach me at mike[dot]mikowski[at]gmail[dotcom].